 Time Out says

 Just when it seemed like the Marvel Cinematic Universe was getting so big that the whole superhero-movie bubble might burst, along comes an adventure that’s told on a much smaller scale.
-Put it this way: The first action sequence in Ant-Man takes place in a bathtub.
-Ant-Man is ultimately too bland to leave much of an impression, but at least it's still a much-needed reminder that there are people underneath all that spandex.
+Put it this way: the first action sequence in 'Ant-Man' takes place in a bathtub, and while ultimately this film is too bland to leave much of an impression, at least it's still a much-needed reminder that there are people underneath all that spandex.

 Cast and crew